losedavidpb/tokenizer-doc-moodle-mod_vpl/source/chapters/tokenizer_rules.rst

 .. note::

-   The order options are declared at the tokenizer rules file does not affect the way tokenizer is initialized, so you have freedom to decide where to put each available option.
+   The order options declared in the tokenizer rules file do not affect the way tokenizer is initialized, so you have the freedom to decide where to put each available option.

 1. Check JSON file discarding all the comments
 2. Init check_rules to discard possible future checks